mkah91/azure-keyvault-cli/README.md

 #### Create release

 After the pull request has been merged, the release workflow will be triggered.
 The workflow will create a new release and publish the package to [PyPI](https://test.pypi.org/project/azure-keyvault-cli/).
+Be aware that this workflow needs to be manually approved before it will be executed.